baselinrhq/baselinr/docs/guides/PROMETHEUS_METRICS.md

 ## Configuration

-Add the monitoring section to your ProfileMesh config file:
+Add the monitoring section to your Baselinr config file:

 ```yaml
 monitoring: